 Read our in-depth iPhone XS Max review

 The iPhone XR is a great upgrade for the average consumer who doesn't want to pay for the most expensive iPhone money (a lot of money) can buy.
-This is Apple's 'cheap' iPhone, at least when it comes to recently launched handsets.
-It's also the best iPhone of the new trio for battery life.
+This was Apple's 'cheap' iPhone until the iPhone SE 2020 came along.

 You don't get the dual-lens camera like you do on a higher-tier iPhone, so you miss out on telephoto shots.
 But Smart HDR is the real perk to taking great photos, and that's here.